SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 turned sad but expressionless for a moment, as if he was suddenly haunted by the ghosts of several friends.
 He continued.
-“Imagine opening your door and seeing
+"Imagine opening your door and seeing

 detected, and its regroup, distract, or repopulation program-